Tanndev/Maelstrom/documentation/rules.md

 The mental attributes define the mental capabilities of a character.

 ###### Perception
-Perception is the capacity to take in and process stimuli.
+Perception represents how well a character can take in and process stimuli.
 It's used for searching, keeping watch, spotting threats, and other activities where the limiting factor is the ability to see, hear, feel, or smell.
 - **0**: Abysmal.
 A fire alarm can go off without you noticing it.
 - **1**: Poor.
 People sneak up on you without meaning to.
 - **2**: Average.
 You lose your phone occasionally, but usually find it again.